AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
-The Global, Dependency and Contract_Cases aspects may be
+The Global, Depends and Contract_Cases aspects may be
    specified for a subprogram with an ``aspect_specification``.
 More specifically, these aspects are allowed in the same contexts as a Pre or Post aspect.